Craving Some Creativity

 Pick a Theme

-Edgar Allen Poe: For my buffet, I used lots of white candles and a few diy decorated candles (tutorial), as well as raven statues, old books, mercury spheres, and garland.
+Edgar Allen Poe: For my sinister mystery buffet, I used lots of white candles and a few diy decorated candles (tutorial), as well as raven statues, old books, mercury spheres, and garland.
+Add some creeping or low lying fog for an instant party atmosphere!

-Zombie Apocalypse: Food shaped like brains is pretty much required, but other great ideas include skulls, body parts, a graveyard, and biohazard signs.
+Zombie Apocalypse: Food shaped like brains is pretty much required for this theme, but other great ideas include plastic skulls, body parts, a graveyard setup, and biohazard signs.

 Mad Scientist: It’s alive!
-Test tube drinks or filled with candy, graduated beakers like these, an old chalk board, heads in jars for “specimens”, and maybe a toy microscope.
+Test tube drinks filled with candy graduated beakers like these, an old chalkboard, heads in jars for “specimens”, and maybe a toy microscope.

-Potions & Brews: One of my personal favorites.
-Old steampunk décor along with jars full of apothecary labels, witch decorations, and black cats.
-This one lends itself well with a Harry Potter themed party.
+Potions & Brews: Use old steampunk décor along with jars filled with apothecary labels, witch decorations, and black cats.
+This theme lends itself well to a Harry Potter-themed party, where you can incorporate elements like chocolate eyeballs, cauldrons, and "Polyjuice Potion" drinks.

 Halloween Buffet Décor Ideas